Hilda Solis: State Assembly

+State Senate

 The Democratic incumbent in Solis's 24th State Senate district, Art Torres, gave up his office when he received the 1994 Democratic nomination for the statewide office of California Insurance Commissioner.
 Solis ran for the seat, won the Democratic primary with 63 percent of the vote against two opponents, and then won the 1994 general election with 63 percent of the vote against Republican Dave Boyer's 33 percent.
 She became the first Hispanic woman to ever serve in the State Senate and the first woman ever to represent the San Gabriel Valley; she was also the Senate's youngest member at that time.
 She was reelected in 1998 with 74 percent of the vote.

 In the State Senate, Solis authored 17 bills to prevent domestic violence and championed labor, education, and health care issues.
 She described herself as "a big believer that government, if done right, can do a lot to improve the quality of people's lives".
-In 1995 she sponsored a bill to raise the minimum wage from $4.25 to $5.75; it was strongly opposed by business organizations and the restaurant industry.
+In 1995, she sponsored a bill to raise the minimum wage from $4.25 to $5.75; it was strongly opposed by business organizations and the restaurant industry.
 When Governor Pete Wilson vetoed it, she organized a successful drive to make the issue into a ballot initiative the next year, using $50,000 of her own campaign funds and rallying union support.
 The initiative's passing garnered her a statewide reputation and other states followed with similar initiatives.
-She chaired the labor committee and established herself as loyal to labor interests, but made a point of establishing relationships with Republicans on the committee.
+She chaired the labor committee and established herself as loyal to labor interests, but made a point of establishing working relationships with Republicans on the committee.
 Solis held high-profile hearings on labor law enforcement following a summer 1995 sweatshop raid in El Monte that discovered more than 70 Thai workers existing in slave-like conditions.
 She called garment manufacturers to explain themselves and pushed for tougher enforcement of anti-sweatshop laws.
 Republican state senator Ray Haynes later said that Solis was "a committed liberal in the pockets of labor", but Republican State Senate Leader Rob Hurtt said of her, "We obviously didn't see eye to eye.
 But she was respectful.
 I'll give her credit; she was a very hard worker and she knew her stuff."